Welcome to Stripe Issuing

 - Sections 5 through 10 are general terms governing your use of the Program.
 Sections 5 through 10 apply both to you and to your Authorized Users.
 You are responsible and liable for you and your Authorized Users’ compliance with Sections 5 through 10.

-- Section 11 provides terms that apply only to use of the Program by Platforms.
-(Platforms also are subject to the other provisions of this Agreement.)
+- Section 11 provides terms that apply only to use of the Program by Platform Providers.
+(Platform Providers also are subject to the other provisions of this Agreement.)

 - Section 12 provides general terms applicable to all parties to this Agreement.